thejackshelton/ui-compiler-idea/README.md

 const { selectedLabels } = select;
 ```

 Destructuring is supported via the same mechanism as alias tracking.
 The plugin walks `ObjectPattern` nodes in `VariableDeclarator`.
 When the initializer (`init`) is a tracked namespace identifier, each `BindingProperty` in the `ObjectPattern.properties` array provides a `key` (the original property name) and `value` (the local binding).
-The plugin records each destructured property as an `AliasBinding` — the same record type used for `const labels = select.selectedLabels`.
+The plugin records each destructured property as an `AliasBinding` — the same record type used for `const labels = select.getSelectedLabels`.

-For the example above, `selectedLabels` is recorded as an alias for `select.selectedLabels`.
+For the example above, `selectedLabels` is recorded as an alias for `select.getSelectedLabels`.
 When used in JSX:

 ```tsx
 <span>{selectedLabels.value.join(", ")}</span>